project-repo/cagebreak/man/cagebreak-socket.7.md

 		- event_name: "dump"
 		- nws: number of workspaces as an integer
 		- bg_color: list of three floating point numbers denoting the new background in rgba
-		- views_curr_id: TODO
-		- tiles_curr_id: TODO
+		- views_curr_id: id of the currently focussed view as an integer
+		- tiles_curr_id: id of the currently focussed tile as in integer
 		- curr_output: current output as a string
 		- modes: list of names of modes as strings
 		- outputs: object of objects for each output
 			- output name as string
 				- priority: priority as per *output* prio <n> in *cagebreak-config(5)* or default
 				- coords: object of x and y coordinates of output
-					- TODO
-				- size: object of width and height as integers TODO
+				- size: object of width and height as integers
-				- refresh_rate: refresh rate as float TODO
+				- refresh_rate: refresh rate as float
 				- curr_workspace: current workspace as an integer
 				- workspaces: list of objects for each workspace
 					- views: list of objects for each view